sdiehl/wiwinwlh/tutorial.md

 **Reusable Code / Building Blocks**

-Libraries exist as stable, community supported, building blocks for building higher level functionality on top of a edifice which is common and stable.
+Libraries exist as stable, community supported, building blocks for building higher level functionality on top of an edifice which is common and stable.
 The author(s) of the library have written the library as a means of packaging up their understanding of a problem domain so that others can build on their understanding and expertise.